🌐 Chattanooga, Tennesee

 Religion in Chattanooga, Tennessee

 Chattanooga is “the buckle of the Bible Belt,” a hub for several Protestant denominations, a longtime home for a small, thriving Jewish community and the site of an attack on local military that put Chattanooga’s Muslim community in the national spotlight.
 Religion shapes its culture, politics, education and philanthropy.
 It also is at the center of issues that most divide the country — gay marriage and abortion, for example.
-Wyatt will cover major faith and religion-based issues that are front and center of local debate and discussion.
+Wyatt covers major faith and religion-based issues that are front and center of local debate and discussion.